mendix/widgets-tools/packages/generator-widget/README.md

 ### Add unit tests

 If `Yes` is selected, unit tests are included to ensure individual units of the component are tested to determine whether they are fit for use.
-Default value is `No`.
+The default value is `No`.

-### Add end to end tests
+### Add end-to-end tests

-If `Yes` is selected, end to end tests are included to ensure that the integrated components of an application function as expected.
-Default value is `No`.
+If `Yes` is selected, end-to-end tests are included to ensure that the integrated components of an application function as expected.
+The default value is `No`.

-Note: Both `Unit` and `End to end` tests apply only to the Full Boilerplate. `End to End` is exclusive for web and PWA apps.
+Note: Both `Unit` and `End-to-end` tests apply only to the Full Boilerplate. `End-to-end` is exclusive for web and PWA apps.

 The tool will then create copied files, and run `npm install` to install development dependencies.